wwf2/academic-cv-website/content/post/rtutorial/index.md

 ## Data transformation

 Whether you’re using data you’ve collected on your own (primary data) or data collected by another researcher (secondary data), you’ll almost always have to make changes to the data.
 There are a few main reasons why you have to modify existing data.
 The first is when you have to alter variables so that they can more effectively be used to make descriptive inferences or to analyze relationships, which is sometimes referred to as “cleaning” the data.
 This typically needs to be done when a variable takes on values that you believe don’t belong in an analysis, like categories for missing data, or if you want to reverse the scale of a variable.
 Another situation you’ll encounter is when you want to combine the values of a variable into a smaller number of useful categories.
-A third situation is when you have several variables that tap into aspects of the same concept and you want to combine these variables into single variable that more accurately measures the concept – in other words, using several indicators to create an index.
+A third scenario is when you have several variables that tap into aspects of the same concept and you want to combine these variables into single variable that more accurately measures the concept.
+In other words, using several indicators to create an index.
 Finally, you might want to create several indicator (or dummy) variables based on the categories of a nominal or ordinal level variable.

 Here are some basic rules to follow when you do have to make changes to variables: